 This speck, potato and cheese souffle makes relatively humble ingredients into something special and delicious, with a lovely smoky speck flavor coming through.

-I think I mentioned before that for more years than I can remember as a child, we went to Austria in the summer on vacation/holiday.
+I think I have mentioned before that for more years than I can remember as a child, we went to Austria in the summer on vacation/holiday.
 My parents have always loved hiking and being able to hike in beautiful mountains was a bonus.
-Especially when you added in huts you could stop off in for some food and a drink along the way, not to mention generally pretty good weather.
+Especially when you added in huts you could stop off in for some food and a drink along the way.